KishoreMl/PG-Management-Web/README.md

 # PG Management Web Application

-This is a Web Application for managing PGs
+This is a Web Application for PG/Hostel Management

 Framework: React